Moses-Lin/mobile_game_reviews/README.md

 A Google Play Scraper (https://github.com/JoMingyu/google-play-scraper) was then used to obtain up to 250 reviews for each game by looping through the App Id URL list from before.
 Reviews and characteristics of each game were collected.

 Overall, there were 1,041,127 reviews collected from a total of 5122 mobile games.
+- Note: Scraping gives different # of games and reviews each time, but will always be around ~1,000,000 reviews and ~5100 games.

 There is some class imbalance in this dataset with rating 5 and other ratigns, obviously due to the games collected being Top Free and Top Paid games.

 ![imbalance](/images/classimbalance.png)

 To deal with this imbalance, I downsampled to the size of the smallest class, rating 2, resulting in 74308 reviews per class for a total of 371,540 reviews.
+This downsampling also helps with running models later on that would normally take too long.

 # Repository Contents
 - Scraping (scraping.ipynb): The process used to obtain the datasets in preparation for cleaning and EDA.